AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/developing-with-front-end-pipelines.md

 ---
 title: Developing Sites with the Front-End Pipeline
 description: With the front-end pipeline, more independence is given to front-end developers and the development process can gain substantial velocity.
+This document describes some particular considerations of the front-end build process that should be given.
 exl-id: 996fb39d-1bb1-4dda-a418-77cdf8b307c5
 ---
 # Developing Sites with the Front-End Pipeline {#developing-site-with-front-end-pipeline}